General James Wolfe (1727-1759)

 ||Oil on canvas

 ||940 x 699 mm (37 x 27 1/2 in)

 A painting of General James Wolfe after J.S.C Schaak’s 1766 painting based on the sketch by Wolfe’s Aide de Camp Hervey Smyth.
 Wolfe is shown with a black arm band on his arm to mark his mourning the death of his father.
 Wolfe died at the Battle of Quebec in 1759, the same year as his father.

-Oil painting on canvas, General James Wolfe (1727-1759) after J. S. C. Schaak (fl.1761-1769).
+Oil painting on canvas, General James Wolfe (1727-1759), after J. S. C. Schaak (fl.1761-1769).
 Full-length portrait, turned to the left, left profile, his right hand gesturing in front of him pointing with his right index-finger, his left hand on his hip, wearing scarlet military coat and knee-length black boots.
+The occasion is the Storming of Quebec.
+This is a modern copy of a portrait, signed and dated 1766, which was formerly at Goodwood.
 Same as glass picture in hall (original painting in possession of Captain Hervey Smyth).